daffeyd/Smart-Anti-Theft-Alarm/README.md

 # Smart Anti Theft Alarm
-This project help you to make some private area or storage safe from stranger or person that you don't want to get in if you're not around.
-Person that have your permission of course could get in.
-If there is any perseon enter your private room or storage it will activate an alarm for 7 minutes.
+This project helps you to make some private area or storage room safe from stranger or person that you don't want to get in if you're not around.
+Person that have your permission will be able to get in.
+If there is any person enter your private room or storage, it will activate an alarm for 7 minutes.

 ![Project Image](Assets/cover.png)